Almost Everything About the Unitary Almost Mathieu Operator: Classification of Cocycle Behavior

+The form of $A_{\lambda_1,\lambda_2,z}^\realified$ in \eqref{eq:realifiedcocycleexplicit} follows from direct calculations.
+As discussed previously, we may analytically choose the branch of the square root, so analyticity follows immediately.
+Alternatively, analyticity is obvious from \eqref{eq:realifiedcocycleexplicit}. \end{proof}

+At last, we may combine all of these tools and conclude with the proofs of the main statements regarding the cocycles.

-\begin{proof}[Proof of Theorem~\ref{t:cocycleREG}] The proofs of the three statements are nearly identical, so we only write the details for the proof of part~\ref{t:cocycleSupercritical}, since it requires some additional work compared to the other two.
+\begin{proof}[Proof of Theorem~\ref{t:cocycleREG}] Let $\lambda_2 <1$ be given.
+First, notice that the Lyapunov exponents of $A$, $B$, and $A^\realified$ all coincide in a strip, that is, which holds on account of \eqref{eq:AlambdaDet} and Lemma~\ref{lem:le:logIntegral}.
+Since $\lambda_2<1$, the strip has positive width.
+Thus, to conclude the desired statements about $(\Phi,A_{\lambda_1,\lambda_2,z}^\realified)$, it suffices to prove suitable statements about the shape of the graph of $L(\Phi,B_{\lambda_1,\lambda_2,z},\varepsilon)$ near $\varepsilon=0$.
+From here, the proofs of the three statements are nearly identical, so we only write the details for the proof of part~\ref{t:cocycleSupercritical}, since it requires some additional work compared to the other two.

-In part ~\ref{t:cocycleSupercritical} $\lambda_1 < \lambda_2$, so that
+In part ~\ref{t:cocycleSupercritical} $\lambda_1 < \lambda_2<1$, so that